bitovi/bitops/docs/configuration-base.md

 * **default:** `""`
 * **required:** no

-Base64 encodd .kubeconfig file.
+Base64 encoded `kubeconfig` file.
 Allows deployment tools to interact with a kubernetes cluster

 -------------------
 ### debug